 Carla Griffin - Executive-in-Residence, Community Engagement

 The new AACSB standards put emphasis on 3 new themes: Engagement, Innovation and Impact.
-Carla will chair a Community Engagement Board to strengthen the new AACSB standards.
-Carla and the Board will also reach out to alumni and friends, working closely with our Directors of Development in Advancement; and assist with our Branding & Marketing initiative.
-This Board will be primarily composed of alumni that helped raise $17 million for the renovation of the BBC over a decade ago.
+Carla chairs a Community Engagement Board to strengthen the new AACSB standards.
+Carla and the Board reach out to alumni and friends, working closely with our Directors of Development in Advancement; and assist with our Branding & Marketing initiative.
+This Board is primarily composed of alumni that helped raise $17 million for the renovation of the BBC over a decade ago.

 Carla graduated from SJSU with a BS in Accounting and Finance, she has broad experience in accounting, auditing and financial management, having spent 10 years as a financial executive with Philco Ford Microelectronics, Product line Controller and Internal Auditor for Fairchild Semiconductors and Controller/Treasurer for Advanced Micro Devices.
 Following her semiconductor career, she started working in real estate and financial consulting with an emphasis on early-stage startups.
 She is now a broker/owner with B&A Realtors and is a Seniors Real Estate Specialist (SRES) and Certified Residential Specialist (CRS).
 In addition, she is a broker/owner with Griffin International Acquisitions, which are merger and acquisition specialists for mid-range ($5-50 million) companies.
 She has received many awards, including Ambassador of the Year from the San Jose Silicon Valley Chamber of Commerce; recipient of the Dean’s Service Award in recognition of her Outstanding Service; and an honoree of our Beta Gamma Sigma chapter.